alex028502/symbol-selector/readme.md

 ![search for integral sing](pics/search.jpeg)

 It's just a dropdown that covers your whole screen, and lets you search all the unicode symbols, and puts your recent selections at the top.
+I worked out some "heuristics" by trial and error for the autocomplete and ordering.

 ### Technical stuff